ManeaAndrei19/SDA-JavaFundamentalsCoding/README.md

 //Ensure the fact that a group will only have distinct students (How would you do that?)

-Ensure the fact that a group will only have a maximum of 5 students; When you try to add a 6th one throw an MaximumNumberOfStudentsReached exception
+//Ensure the fact that a group will only have a maximum of 5 students; When you try to add a 6th one throw an MaximumNumberOfStudentsReached exception

 Display all students in a group sorted alphabetically by lastName